DanielZumarrag1/VanLeidan5858/README.md

 - 💞️ I’m looking to collaborate on an application project
 - 📫 How to reach me: zumarraga.daniel.014@gmail.com or VanLeidan5858#7455 on Discord App
 - 🗣️ I'm speak Spanish and a little English
-- 💻 I'm use sublime text to program
+- 💻 I'm use Visual Studio Code to program
+-
 - Spanish:
 - 👋 Hola, soy @VanLeidan5858
 - 👀 Me interesa programar como hobby